Daniel DiNardo: Cardinal

 DiNardo was created cardinal-priest of Sant' Eusebio Church in Rome during the consistory of November 24, 2007.
 In 2008 he was awarded the Knight Grand Cross of the Order of Merit of the Italian Republic.
 In January 2009, DiNardo was named to the Pontifical Council for Culture.

 DiNardo is a board member of the National Catholic Partnership for Persons with Disabilities.
-He is also a board member of Catholic University of America in Washington, D.C., an advisor to the National Association of Pastoral Musicians, a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People and a member of the Ad Hoc Committee to Oversee the Use of the Catechism for the USCCB.
+He is also a board member of Catholic University of America in Washington, D.C., an advisor to the National Association of Pastoral Musicians, a member of the Pontifical Council for the Pastoral Care of Migrants and Itinerant People, and a member of the Ad Hoc Committee to Oversee the Use of the Catechism for the USCCB.
 DiNardo is the Grand Prior of the USA Southwestern Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem, in which he holds the rank of knight grand cross.

 DiNardo was a cardinal elector who participated in the 2013 papal conclave that selected Pope Francis and in the 2025 papal conclave that elected Pope Leo XIV.

 In November 2014, at the USCCB fall meeting, DiNardo was elected as a delegate to the 2015 Synod of Bishops on the Family, pending Vatican approval.

 DiNardo promised to release a list of archdiocesan priests with credible accusations of sexual abuse of minors in January 2019.
 In November, CBS News spoke to 20 people who claim to have knowledge of incidents of misconduct, and none of them had been contacted.
 On January 30, 2019, DiNardo released a list of names of 40 priests from the archdiocese with credible allegations of sexual misconduct over the previous 70 years.
 One name on the list was John Keller.
-DiNardo was criticized for allowing Keller to offer mass publicly at his parish the morning after the list was released.
+DiNardo was criticized for allowing Keller to offer Mass publicly at his parish the morning after the list was released.

+After accepting his retirement on January 20, 2025 as the Archbishop of Galveston-Houston, Pope Leo named DiNardo as apostolic administrator of the Diocese of Amarillo on February 13, 2026 while awaiting a successor for the retired Bishop Patrick Zurek.